 - 8. What happens if the parole board denies my application?

-An “application interview” for parole is an interview of an inmate to determine whether the inmate will be paroled and conditions of parole.
+An “application interview” for parole is an interview of an inmate to determine whether the inmate will be paroled, and the conditions of parole.
 The interview is conducted by at least one member of the Colorado Board of Parole.
 The interview can be a face-to-face interview, a live telecommunication interview, or a telephonic interview, at the discretion of the board.1

 Application interviews are generally conducted before only one board member.
 The majority (more than half) of interviews are conducted by video conferencing.
 Video conferencing interviews are typically held at larger correctional institutions, including: